Advancing Open Scholarship (FAIR)

 Open and FAIR scholarly practices are continually innovating.
 CAUL facilitates collaboration between libraries, funders, policy makers, publishers, and research communities to respond to the need for continual innovation.

-The Advancing Open Scholarship program encompasses various initiatives, including advocacy work and projects designed to advance the open agenda through bodies of work with practical outcomes.
-The program builds on CAUL’s earlier FAIR, Affordable and Open Access to Knowledge program.
+The Advancing Open Scholarship program encompassed various initiatives, including advocacy work and projects designed to advance the open agenda through bodies of work with practical outcomes.
+The program built on CAUL’s earlier FAIR, Affordable and Open Access to Knowledge program.
+The program is succeeded by the Open Access Program (2023-2025).

 Connecting the Dots: 20+ Years of Open in Australia